About Us

 Presentation

-PowerPoint presentation at the end of each summer session giving an overview of a cancer you have seen.
+A presentation or project at the end of each summer session giving an overview of what you have learned.

 Compensation

-You will be hired by Lifespan and will be paid an hourly wage for your hours of participation.
+You will be hired by Brown University Health and will be paid an hourly wage for your hours of participation.
 Your transportation will also be reimbursed.
 The Papitto Opportunity Connection is generously supporting this program.

 Our Faculty